davidpaps/acebook/README.md

 We also copied these user stories onto our group [*Trello Board*](https://trello.com/b/M4b8WWOm/u-jakd), making sure to update the status of each user story as and when they were actioned - then moving them into the relevant column.

-You can find the endineering project outline [*here*](https://github.com/makersacademy/course/tree/master/engineering_projects/rails).
+You can find the engineering project outline [*here*](https://github.com/makersacademy/course/tree/master/engineering_projects/rails).

 This project is designed to act as a social media site where users can: